 Since the vintage category covers furniture over several decades, you have two choices when decorating with vintage pieces.
 You can either choose pieces all from one vintage/retro era, such as mid-century modern, using them to re-create that style right down to the accessories; or you can carefully curate a collection of vintage pieces from different eras in a combination that makes a harmonious and cohesive look.
 If you combine pieces from several eras, make sure to tie the room together with color and a level of formality, so that even if the pieces are from different times, they all share certain visual elements.

-If you appreciate fine quality furniture but your budget does not support it, buying vintage pieces gives you the ability to indulge your fondness for the better things in life.
-It is less expensive than buying new furniture of the same quality.
-Additionally, you will often find that older furniture was better made and used finer materials than new pieces many times the price.
+If you appreciate fine quality furniture but your budget is limited, buying vintage pieces gives you the ability to indulge your fondness for the better things in life.
+Vintage pieces are less expensive than buying new furniture of the same quality.
+You may also find that older furniture was better made and used finer materials than new pieces costing many times more.

 Vintage Is Earth-Friendly

 Where to Find Vintage Pieces

-Shopping for vintage is an adventure.
-You just never know what you are going to find, or where you will find it.
+Shopping for vintage furniture is an adventure since you never know what you are going to find, or where you will find it.
 If you shop online, be sure to add in the cost of shipping and do all the research you can before you buy.
 Some places to look for vintage furniture pieces: